hbashton/VIIPER/docs/clients/csharp.md

 ## Generated Constants and Maps

-The C# SDK automatically generates enums and helper maps for each device type.
+The C# client library automatically generates enums and helper maps for each device type.

 ### Keyboard Constants